obisianrk/ai-saas/README.md

-Clerk - Authentication and Manage account | shad-cn - ui components |
+clerk - Authentication and Manage account | shad-cn - ui components |
-Clerk WebHook - to add user data from clerk to our database |
+clerk webHook - to add user data from clerk to our database | cloudinary - for AI apis stripe - for payments